 Even so, the labor shortage is expected to persist for some time: Another report from the Labor Bureau predicts that the number of workers in the construction industry will grow at a snail’s pace for several years: just 1.2% per year through 2024.

-Fortunately, the labor shortage cloud does have a silver lining: While the construction industry is plagued with labor issues, manufacturers and other industry stakeholders can use the situation as an opportunity to make a welcomed difference.
+Fortunately, the labor shortage cloud does have a silver lining: While the construction industry is plagued with labor issues, building products manufacturers and other industry stakeholders can use the situation as an opportunity to make a welcomed difference.

 On that note, we offer three marketing outreach ideas we believe can help ease the labor burden in construction, while also helping manufacturers to build new competitive advantages.

 - Current demographics.
-A promising start for manufacturers is to address disparities evident in the construction industry’s current workforce.
+A promising start for building products manufacturers is to address disparities evident in the construction industry’s current workforce.
 With the Great Recession producing what some have called a “mass exodus” from construction, it’s a good time to take stock in who is comprising the industry today — and who isn’t.

 - Vocational and Training Support.
 Similarly, manufacturers and other entities may be able to restore trust in the industry by sponsoring vocational training or information sessions about the industry.
 Vocational training may help to recruit new workers to the industry by knocking down some of the barriers to entry.